Give Her a Ring

-Give Her a Ring is a 1934 British musical film directed by Arthur B. Woods and starring Clifford Mollison, Wendy Barrie, and Zelma O'Neal.
-The film was a remake of the 1932 German film Wrong Number, Miss, and is sometimes known by the title Giving You the Stars.
+Give Her a Ring (also known as Giving You the Stars) is a 1934 British musical film directed by Arthur B. Woods and starring Clifford Mollison, Wendy Barrie, and Zelma O'Neal.
+It was written by Marjorie Deans, Clifford Grey and Wolfgang Wilhelm.
 Stewart Granger made an appearance in the film, early in his career.
+The film was a remake of the 1932 German film Fräulein – Falsch verbunden (Wrong Number, Miss).

 Plot

 In Copenhagen, a worker in a telephone exchange falls in love with her employer.